lumenrobot/avatar-nao/README.md

 ## jnaoqi

+Due to **permanent** requirement of 32-bit JDK for jnaoqi, we can't use OpenCV (64-bit) and for convenience will just use JDK standard ImageIO.

+### Windows 64-bit - Requires 32-bit Oracle JDK

 On Windows 64-bit, you **must** [use the 32-bit JDK](https://github.com/aldebaran/jnaoqi/issues/1).
 This is for both jnaoqi 1.14.x and 2.x.

 We currently use jnaoqi v1.14.5, please copy `lib_win32/jnaoqi.dll` to `C:\ProgramData\Oracle\Java\javapath`

+If you get this error:

+    Caused by: java.lang.UnsatisfiedLinkError: C:\ProgramData\Oracle\Java\javapath\jnaoqi.dll: Can't load IA 32-bit .dll on a AMD 64-bit platform

+make sure you run `AvatarNaoApp` using 32-bit JDK.

+### Linux 64-bit - Can use 64-bit Oracle JDK

 ## Hendy's note: JAR and DLL files for jnaoqi v1.x

-The jnaoqi JARs and DLLs are available in [Aldebaran Community Archives](https://community.aldebaran-robotics.com/resources/archives/) or offline at Hendy's passport: `I:\project_passport\lumen\nao\java`
+The jnaoqi JARs and DLLs was available in [Aldebaran Community Archives](https://community.aldebaran-robotics.com/resources/archives/) (not anymore) or offline at Hendy's passport: `I:\project_passport\lumen\nao\java`

 To upload the jnaoqi JAR + source JAR to Soluvas Thirdparty Maven repository: